Department of Paediatric (Child Health) Nursing

 • Poster Presentation

-• Mrs. Sujatha.
-R – “Usage of over-the-counter medicines among adults in a selected hospital” at International Research Meet organized by Chirayu College of nursing Bhopal on November 1st and 2 nd ,2023
+• Mrs. Sujatha R. "Usage of Over-the-Counter Medicines Among Adults in a Selected Hospital," presented at the International Research Meet organized by Chirayu College of Nursing in Bhopal on 1st and 2nd November 2023

-• Mrs. Jeevitha Alva, - “Impact of COVID-19 on physical and psychological wellbeing among students” at International Research Meet organized by Chirayu College of nursing Bhopal on November 1st and 2 nd ,2023
+• Mrs. Jeevitha Alva "Impact of COVID-19 on Physical and Psychological Wellbeing Among Students," presented at the International Research Meet organized by Chirayu College of Nursing in Bhopal on 1st and 2nd November 2023.

-• Mrs. Sujatha.
-R – “Curriculum determinants, Process and steps of Curriculum Developments” in a National Workshop on Curriculum Development & Evaluation on 22nd November 2023.
+• Mrs. Sujatha R. Resource Person for the session on "Curriculum Determinants, Process, and Steps of Curriculum Development" at the National Workshop on Curriculum Development & Evaluation, held on 22nd November 2023.

 • Workshop Conducted